New York pleads for more COVID-19 vaccine as daily U.S. death toll hits record | Health

 That brought the number of U.S. COVID-19 casualties to 380,524, with the number of cases at 22.7 million by Tuesday night, more than any other country.
 The widely cited model of the University of Washington's Institute for Health Metrics and Evaluation expects January to be the pandemic's deadliest month so far in the United States.

-The virus is projected to take more than 108,000 lives this month before the death rate ebbs as more vaccine is administered, the IHME said.
-By April 1, it expects a death toll of 567,000.
+The virus is projected to take more than 108,000 U.S. lives this month before the death rate ebbs as more vaccine is administered, the IHME said.
+By April 1, it expects a death toll in the United States of 567,000.
 On Tuesday, federal health officials agreed to release millions of COVID-19 vaccine doses the government had held back for second shots, and they urged states to offer them to all Americans over age 65 or with chronic health conditions.

 U.S. Department of Health and Human Services Secretary Alex Azar said during a news briefing that the U.S. pace of inoculations has risen to 700,000 per day and is expected to rise to 1 million per day within a week to 10 days.
 A leveling-off of the number of COVID-19 patients requiring hospitalization has emerged as an encouraging sign in the past week.